-The Federal Bureau of Prisons will address medical issues if they severely affect areas of daily living, including walking, breathing, eating, and sleeping, but they won't provide treatment that is deemed extreme or intended merely for an inmate's comfort — the removal of non-cancerous skin lesions, for example.
+The Federal Bureau of Prisons will address medical issues if they severely affect areas of daily living.
+This includes walking, breathing, eating, and sleeping.
+But they won’t provide treatment that is deemed extreme or intended merely for an inmate’s comfort.
+For example, the removal of non-cancerous skin lesions.

-Under dental care, the Federal Bureau of Prisons will treat cavities or other issues that cause pain and problems with sleeping or eating, but non-emergency dental issues can see prisoners placed on waiting lists that can span several years.
-Most federal prisons have "Emergency Dental Sick Call" several mornings a week, where inmates can have teeth x-rayed and, if categorized as emergencies, can be fixed within a week or two.
+Under dental care, the Federal Bureau of Prisons will treat cavities or other issues that cause pain and problems with sleeping or eating.
+But non-emergency dental problems can result in prisoners being placed on waiting lists that can span several years.
+Most federal prisons have “Emergency Dental Sick Call” several mornings a week, where inmates can have teeth x-rayed and, if categorized as emergencies, can be fixed within a week or two.

-Here are some tips to help you to understand and navigate health care in federal prison.
+Here are some tips to help you to understand and navigate health care in federal prisons.

 - To access health care, you need to submit a triage form (i.e., a sick call form), usually found in inmate housing units.
 On this form you write the nature of your complaint and then place it in a box outside of the Health Services Unit for collection.
 Forms are usually collected every weekday morning.